 Lab Meetings

-All lab members will be expected to attend weekly lab meetings if you are available at the scheduled time.
+All lab members will be expected to attend lab meetings if you are available at the scheduled time.
+To maximize accessibility, lab members can attend in-person or virtually via Zoom.
+The frequency of lab meetings varies from term-to-term, but schedules will be decided at the beginning of each term via survey.
 Accommodating graduate and honours students’ schedules will take priority in determining lab meeting times, so it may not always be possible to accommodate all research assistants’ schedules as well.
 RAs who have a scheduling conflict will generally be expected to meet or check in informally with your project group/student supervisor on a weekly basis or as agreed.
 If you usually attend lab meetings but can’t make it on a particular day, I appreciate advance notice if possible so I know who to expect and can cancel meetings if enough people are unavailable that it does not seem worthwhile to hold a meeting.

 Lab meetings are usually fairly informal and are an opportunity for everyone to get up to date on the progress of various projects, collaboratively solve issues that come up in the course of data collection or other parts of the research process, and discuss results as they come in.
 Some lab meetings may be reserved for training opportunities, discussing important topics (e.g., related to open science), or for lab members to present their research findings or practice for an upcoming presentation.
 Graduate and honours students will typically give at least one presentation per year in lab meeting, but all lab members are welcome to take advantage of this opportunity to practice and get feedback on presentations in a friendly, supportive environment.
 If you are interested in doing so, please get in touch with me and I will try to reserve time for you.